Dan-Martin-dev/Dan-Martin-dev/README.md

 <div align="center">
-   <h1>Daniel Martin </h1>
+   <h1>Dan Martin </h1>
 </div>

 ## About Me:
-Hi, I'm Daniel, a web developer with experience in Javascript and Python environments.
+Hi, I'm Dan, a web developer with experience in Javascript and Python environments.

 ## Contact me